AntoniosKokiantonis/DV_practice_assinment_theia/README.md

 # DV_practice_assinment_theia
-Created to resolve assignment issues
+Created to resolve assignment issues. /n
 Hi Pratiksha, today I tried again.
 No code errors until I placed the dropdown.
 Then I encountered a missdisplay on the browser, something that is constantly happening (I am trying daily for some days now).
 So even we fix some possible code problems, there may be still a main problem that has to do with how the browser "translates" or "receives" the code.
 Yesterday I encountered a socket error (Errno98), but today was ok, probably to a possible refresh(?) of the platform. i am sending you an image that shows browser not changed after the adding af dropdown code.